-Some people may think that checking on poop color is gross, but others recognize the notice it can give about liver health.
+Some people may think that checking on poop color is gross, but others may see it as a warning sign of poor liver health.

 Many civilized folk tend to avoid potty talk, regarding bodily functions as inappropriate topics for discussion.
 Regrettably, our discomfort in discussing bowel movements leads to a lack of knowledge on the subject, rendering many individuals unsure of what their stool’s appearance implies.
 People who are brave enough to peek in the bowl after elimination could learn a lot from what they are leaving behind – including several possible indicators of subpar liver health.